Eric Clapton tunes

 Even though Yardbirds was a young band, they had already taken over a residency from The Rolling Stones and had a direction in playing Chicago Blues material which suited Eric as he a the time was obsessed with Muddy Waters and Co.

-After a tour supporting legend Sonny Boy Williamson II, and releasing a couple of blues covers as singles (Good morning Little Schoolgirl being one of them), the band wanted to take a more commercial route.
+After a tour supporting legend Sonny Boy Williamson II, and releasing a couple of blues covers as singles (Good Morning Little Schoolgirl being one of them), the band wanted to take a more commercial route.

 They recorded For Your Love, a tune written by Graham Goldman (10cc).
-On the day it was released, 25th of March 1965, Clapton left the band in protest of this new commercial direction.
+On the day it was released, the 25th of March 1965, Clapton left the band in protest of this new commercial direction.

 He was replaced by Jeff Beck, even though he initially had recommended Jimmy Page for the gig.

-Clapton’s next band, John Mayall & the Bluesbreakers are best known for having members of The Rolling Stones, Fleetwood Mac, and Cream coming through it.
+Clapton’s next band, John Mayall & the Bluesbreakers is best known for having members of The Rolling Stones, Fleetwood Mac, and Cream coming through it.
 In fact, over 100 musicians would at some point claim the honour of having been in the band!

 Anyway, back to Clapton!
 The main release that Eric featured on was an album named Blues Breakers with Eric Clapton.
-Although, because Clapton was reading the comic book Beano on the front cover, it is usually nick named the Beano album.
+Although, because Clapton was reading the comic book Beano on the front cover, it is usually nicknamed the Beano album.

 By now Clapton had swapped his Telecaster and Vox for a Les Paul and Marshall combo and would become known for his sound on this album.